-These are the ways I save money by having food storage:
+These are the ways you can save money by having food storage:

-- No extra trips to the grocery store.
-Instead of running out of a baking item and having to head to the store go buy it; I can run down to my pantry to grab another one.
-This saves me an extra trip to the grocery store… which in turn, allows me to go grocery shopping once a week.
-Going shopping once a week saves money because I am less tempted to make impulse buys.
+No extra trips to the grocery store.
+Instead of running out of a baking item and having to head to the store to buy it; run down to your pantry to grab another one.
+This saves an extra trip to the grocery store… which in turn, allows you to go grocery shopping once a week.
+Going shopping once a week saves money because you’re less tempted to make impulse buys.

-- I have learned what my “staple” food items are in my pantry and plan a variety of meals around those basic ingredients.
+Learn what your “staple” food items are in your pantry and plan a variety of meals around those basic ingredients.
 This saves money for 2 reasons.
-One, I used to try a lot of Pinterest recipes which used random ingredients that would go to waste.
-Two, I quit buying extra times because they were on “sale” and realized never used them.
+One, you quit trying all those Pinterest recipes with random ingredients which go to waste.
+Two, you’ll quit buying extra items because they were on “sale” and you never used them.

-- If I happen to be over on my food budget for the month (usually because I bought a ton of Easter candy or some other reason) I can eat a food storage meal or two.
-This saves money because I don’t have to buy the ingredients.
+Over on your food budget for the month, you can eat a food storage meal or two.
+This saves money because you don’t have to buy the ingredients.

-- I can easily see what food I have, and haven’t used.
-One, this allows me to do quick inventory before grocery shopping.
-Two, it allows me to “eat up our pantry” and see what foods we really do and don’t use.
+Easily see what food you have and haven’t used.
+One, this allows you to do a quick inventory before grocery shopping.
+Two, it allows you to “eat up your pantry” and see what foods you really do and don’t use.

-The money I save from going to the store can be better used for other items, or put into our savings.
+The money saved from not going to the store can be better used for other items, or put into savings.

 2. Financial Emergencies

-- Huge unexpected medical costs which you are unable to pay for from your savings account.
-Lets say you spend $250 a month on food.
-Buy fresh food items only, then eat from your food storage for 3 months and you could save around $200 a month, $600 in 3 months to pay off that medical debt.
+Huge unexpected medical costs come up that you are unable to pay for from your savings account.
+Let’s say you spend $250 a month on food.
+When you buy fresh food items only and then eat from your food storage for 3 months, you could save around $200 a month.
+As a result, that leaves you $600 in 3 months to pay towards that medical debt.